yandex-cloud/docs/en/billing/concepts/glossary.md

 # Glossary

-> [!NOTE]
->
+{% note info %}

-> All the terms are given in the Glossary for informational purposes.
+All the terms are given in the Glossary for informational purposes.
 If there is a conflict between the term definitions in the Agreement and those in the Glossary, the terms of the former shall prevail.

->
+{% endnote %}

 Report
 : A primary accounting document that confirms services rendered.